linuxppc/linux-snowpatch/Documentation/security/keys/trusted-encrypted.rst

          randomly generated and fused into each SoC at manufacturing time.
          Otherwise, a common fixed test key is used instead.

+     (4) DCP (Data Co-Processor: crypto accelerator of various i.MX SoCs)

+         Rooted to a one-time programmable key (OTP) that is generally burnt in the on-chip fuses and is accessible to the DCP encryption engine only.
+         DCP provides two keys that can be used as root of trust: the OTP key and the UNIQUE key.
+Default is to use the UNIQUE key, but selecting the OTP key can be done via a module parameter (dcp_use_otp_key).

   *  Execution isolation

      (1) TPM